MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Install-ADServiceAccount.md

 # Install-ADServiceAccount

 ## SYNOPSIS
-Installs an Active Directory managed service account on a computer or caches a group managed service account on a computer.
+Installs an Active Directory managed service account on a computer.

 ## SYNTAX